Nontheatrical Student Essay Award

 Celebrating student work in The Moving Image

-In collaboration with AMIA, the SCMS Nontheatrical Film and Media SIG is delighted to announce its inaugural Nontheatrical Student Essay Award.
+In collaboration with AMIA, the SCMS Nontheatrical Film and Media SIG is delighted to announce its second Nontheatrical Student Essay Award.

 Designed to recognize outstanding graduate student scholarship founded upon archival nontheatrical research, this award underscores both organizations’ commitment to mentorship and professional development, connecting award-recipients with mentors to guide them through the process of crafting journal-ready manuscripts.
 The award-winning essay will also be published (subject to revisions) in The Moving Image.